aimanecouissi/magento2-module-catalog-configurable-children-hide/README.md

 ```

 ## Configuration

-- **Stores → Configuration → Catalog → Admin → Hide Configurable Product Children**
-- Set to **Yes** to hide simple products that belong to configurables from the Admin product grid, or **No** to restore the default Magento grid behavior.
+Navigate to **Stores → Configuration → Catalog → Admin**.
+Set **Hide Configurable Product Children** to `Yes` to exclude simple products linked to configurables from the grid, or `No` to restore default Magento behavior.

 ## Usage

-By default, the **Hide Configurable Product Children** setting is **enabled**, so after installation all **simple products assigned to configurable products** are automatically excluded from the Admin product grid.
-Only parent and standalone products are visible.
-You can toggle this setting at any time from the Admin configuration.
+The **Hide Configurable Product Children** setting defaults to `Yes`, so simple products assigned to configurables are excluded from the **Admin → Catalog → Products** grid immediately after installation.
+Only parent and standalone products are shown.
+The setting can be changed at any time from the Admin configuration.

 ## Uninstall
 ```bash